 The physical and chemical properties of this compound are as follows:

 This is a stable compound.
-It is incompatible with carbon dioxide, acids and moisture.
-It is necessary to avoid making contact of this substance with incompatible materials.
+It is incompatible with carbon dioxide, acids, and moisture.
+It is necessary to avoid making contact with this substance with incompatible materials.

-This is a crystalline substance which can range from white to transparent in appearance.
+This is a crystalline substance that can range from white to transparent in appearance.

 The specific gravity of this substance is 2.18.